M4v3rick1618/web-practise/readme.md

 -- users can post, comment and like
 -- users can like comments
 -- new line added to test out commit

+another test commit after changing to noreply email